se-edu/se-book/cppToJava/inheritance/polymorphism/text.md

 </panel>
 </box>

-This **strong-typing can lead to unnecessary verbosity** as it lead to repeating of similar code when you want to do similar things with different object types.
+This **strong-typing can lead to unnecessary verbosity** caused by repetitive similar code that do similar things with different object types.

 <box>

-{{ icon_example }} If the `PetShelter` is to keep both cats and dogs, you could end up using two arrays and two `for` loops.
+{{ icon_example }} If the `PetShelter` is to keep both cats and dogs, you'll need two arrays and two loops:

 ```java
 public class PetShelter {